DansDesigns/OSM-Phone_GUI/README.md

-# OSM-Phone_GUI
+# OSM-Phone\_GUI

- Pygame GUI launcher
+GUI launcher for Linux Smartphones

+powered by PyGame